United Kingdom Economic Outlook

 Financial hub:The UK's financial services sector, centered in London, is a pivotal part of its economy.
 It is one of the largest global financial centers, home to major banks, insurance companies, and investment funds.
 This sector significantly contributes to the country's GDP and employment, though it faces post-Brexit challenges in maintaining its global influence.

 Brexit:The runup to and aftermath of Brexit in 2020 has been marked by significant domestic political uncertainty and tensions with the EU, which have depressed investment in recent years.
 Moreover, leaving the EU has resulted in a permanent increase in trade barriers with the EU, which has led to weaker investment and exports than the status quo of EU membership.
-The government has attempted to pivot towards the Asia-Pacific—most notably by applying to join the CPTPP trade pact—although this will not compensate for lost trade with Europe.
+The government has attempted to pivot towards the Asia-Pacific—most notably by joining the CPTPP trade pact—although this will not compensate for lost trade with Europe.

 Contrasting economic fortunes:In the years leading up to the 2016 Brexit referendum, UK GDP growth comfortably outpaced the G7 average.
 However, the economy has tended to underperform relative to G7 peers since then, amid higher prices and soft investment and exports due to Brexit.